LCOGT/ptr_api/README.md

+:warning: **This code is deprecated.** It has been replaced by [photonranch-api](https://github.com/LCOGT/photonranch-api).

 # ptr_api

-This repo contains Photon Ranch's RESTful API built using the Flask web framework.
+This repo contains Photon Ranch's API built using the Flask web framework.
 This API provides a method of communication between AWS and Photon Ranch's front-end web application as well as observatory-side applications.

 ## Getting Started